ilyasabdut/wallet-transaction-backend/README.md

 The backend is built using NestJS, a popular Node.js framework.
 Prisma is used as an ORM to interact with the database.
 PostgreSQL is the chosen database for this project.

 ### Database Schema
-created using dbdiagram.io
+Created using dbdiagram.io

 ![alt text](image.png)

 ### Logger
-Using sentry.io as logger.
-Needs to setup these env variables for deployment
+Using sentry.io as logger
-SENTRY_DSN:
-SENTRY_AUTH_TOKEN:
-SENTRY_ORG:
-SENTRY_PROJECT:

 ### Deployment

 -Backend is deployed on Render.
 -Database is deployed on Neon.

 This repo uses Github Action as CI/CD. main.yaml could be found in .github/workflows/main.yaml

+### Testing

+Unit Test using Jest

+   npm test --coverage

 ### Setup